Police nad Metují: Administrative division

+Etymology

+The word police means 'shelf', 'board' in Czech.
+The name refers to the settlement's location in a flat place compared to the surrounding landscape.

 Geography

 Police nad Metují is located about 14 km northeast of Náchod and 25 km south of the Polish city of Wałbrzych.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
-Despite its name, the nearby river Metuje flows outside the municipal territory.
+The highest point is the Na Kostele hill at 690 m above sea level.
+Despite its name, the nearby Metuje River flows outside the municipal territory.

 History

 Several hermits settled in the local forest at the beginning of the 13th century.
-The first written mentions of Police is in a charter dated 1213, by which King Ottokar I of Bohemia donated the area to the Břevnov Monastery in Prague, and in a document dated 1229, by which King Wenceslaus I confirmed the donation.
-Although these two documents are forgeries, they are not much older than the data mentioned in them.
-The first trustworthy written mention of Police is from 6 September 1253, when King Ottokar II of Bohemia endowed it with the right to hold markets.
+The first written mentions of Police is in a charter dated 1213, by which King Ottokar I donated the area to the Břevnov Monastery in Prague, and in a document dated 1229, by which King Wenceslaus I confirmed the donation.
+Although these two documents are forgeries, they are not much newer than the data mentioned in them.
+The first trustworthy written mention of Police is from 6 September 1253, when King Ottokar II endowed it with the right to hold markets.

-In 1254–1294, the early Gothic Church of the Assumption of the Virgin Mary was built.
+In 1254–1294, the Church of the Assumption of the Virgin Mary was built.
 The construction of the monastery began immediately afterwards and was finished in 1306.
 In 1395, Police was first referred to as a market town.

 At the onset of the Hussite Wars, Police was sacked and burnt by the Catholic Silesians on 27 May 1421.
 In 1469, the army under command of Matthias Corvinus looted the market town and burned it down, including the monastery.
 During the early 16th century, Police recovered and prospered.
 However, the market town was almost completely destroyed by the great fire of 1535.
 It recovered again and in 1601, it was first referred to as a town.

 During the Thirty Years' War, the town suffered and after the war significantly depopulated.
 It was also severely damages by fires in 1673 and 1700.
 During the first half of the 18th century, it recovered and new buildings were built.
 The monastery and the church were renovated in the Baroque style.
 The monastery was abolished by edict of Emperor Joseph II in 1786.

 Police was growing in importance as a hub of business and culture in the first half of the 19th century.
 The promising development was slowed after the opening of the railway from Choceň to Meziměstí, which bypassed the town.

 Demographics

+Transport

+Police nad Metují is located on the railway line Broumov–Starkoč.